Dominican Restoration War: War

-On March 27, 1864, the Dominicans attacked the Spanish in Puerto Plata but were repulsed, resulting in 200 Dominicans killed.
+On March 27, 1864, the Dominicans attacked a fortified church in Puerto Plata but were repulsed by Spanish troops under Brigadier Carlos Palanca Gutiérrez, resulting in 200 Dominicans killed.
 The Spanish suffered only 3 killed and 25 wounded.
 Rumors circulated that the Spanish troops suffered from a lack of tents.
 Dysentery and malaria took a significant toll on the troops, especially native Spanish soldiers, with reports suggesting up to 1,500 per month lost to disease.
 In May 1864, the Spanish made significant progress along the northern coast, capturing the town of Monte Cristi, which was fortified with forts and trenches.
 In October 1864, the New York Times reported that more than 12,000 Spanish soldiers had perished during the conflict.
 On December 4, 1864, southern forces, commanded by José María Cabral, defeated the Spanish in a battle in Neiba.
 That marked the first time that the Dominicans had emerged victorious against the Spanish in a conventional battle.

 Dominican forces faced shortages of weapons and ammunition, which they obtained through trade: exchanging tobacco in the Turks Islands for cannons and rifles, trading with Haiti for gunpowder and lead, which they used to make bullets in Santiago, and, in the south, trading livestock and pack animals for munitions.
 By late 1864, Spanish forces could not prevent the Dominicans from raiding supply convoys even near Santo Domingo.

 La Gándara attempted to broker a ceasefire with the rebels.
 He and Salcedo agreed to discuss peace terms, but in the middle of negotiations, Salcedo was overthrown and assassinated by the disaffected group of Restoration commanders, led by Gaspar Polanco.
 Polanco was concerned that Salcedo was taking negligent actions against the Spanish authorities, made numerous costly military mistakes and was planning to recall former pro-annexation president Buenaventura Báez, whom the rebels hated as much as they hated the Spanish for his actions before Santana's July 1857 coup.
 Although Báez had initially opposed Spanish annexation, once it began he lived in Spain on a government subsidy and had the honorary rank of field marshal in the Spanish Army.
 It was not until near the end of the war that he returned to the Dominican Republic.